 The number of guests allowed to enter an Escape Lounge with you will vary by location, and you’ll also need to show your same-day boarding pass.

-For an annual fee of $550, The Platinum Card offers the most extensive lounge access of any premium travel rewards credit card.
+For an annual fee, The Platinum Card offers the most extensive lounge access of any premium travel rewards credit card.